mongodb/docs-realm/source/includes/use-custom-data-note.rst

 .. note::

-   To use custom user data, you must :doc:`Enable Custom User Data
+   To use custom user data, you must :ref:`Enable Custom User Data
-   </users/enable-custom-user-data>`.
+   <enable-custom-user-data-procedure>`.